igor11191708/swiftui-loop-videoPlayer/README.md

 | **EFontSize** | Size of the error text. | 17.0 |

 ### Supported Video Types and Formats
-The AVFoundation framework used in the setupPlayerComponents function supports a wide range of video formats and codecs, including both file-based media and streaming protocols.
-Below is a list of supported video types, codecs, and streaming protocols organized into a grid.
+The AVFoundation framework used in the package supports a wide range of video formats and codecs, including both file-based media and streaming protocols.
+Below is a list of supported video types, codecs, and streaming protocols organized into a grid according to Apple’s documentation.
+Sorry, didn’t check all codecs and files.
+Hope they are all work well.

 | Supported File Types     | Supported Codecs | Supported Streaming Protocols      |
 |--------------------------|------------------|-------------------------------------|
 | **3GP**                  | **H.264**        | **HTTP Live Streaming (HLS)**       |